manufarez/cadenapp/CRYPTOPIVOT.md

 - Use a crypto-to-fiat service like [Circle](https://www.circle.com/), [Coinbase Commerce](https://www.coinbase.com/commerce), or a decentralized exchange with fiat off-ramps (if available) to convert the stablecoin back to fiat.

 ### 4. Send Fiat to the designated member:
-- The converted fiat funds are transferred to the designated member via a fiat payment gateway (e.g., PayPal, Stripe, or a direct bank transfer API like [Plaid](https://plaid.com/) or Wise).
+- The converted fiat funds are transferred to the designated member via a fiat payment gateway (in the U.S: PayPal, Stripe, or a direct bank transfer API like [Plaid](https://plaid.com/) or Wise).
--_It is of vital importance to find a platform that allows us to transfer to our users colombianbank accounts_
+- **It is of vital importance to find a platform that allows us to transfer to our users colombianbank accounts**

 ## Implementation Steps
 ### 1. Fiat-to-Crypto gateway integration
-- Use APIs from a fiat-to-crypto provider (MoonPay, Ramp, Transak or Minteo) to:
+- Use APIs from a fiat-to-crypto provider ([MoonPay](https://moonramp.github.io/), [Ramp](https://ramp.network/), [Transak](https://transak.com/)) to:
     - Accept fiat payments from users within the Rails app.
     - Convert these to stablecoins like USDC/COPM on the Polygon network.
     - Deposit the stablecoins into a custodial platform-controlled wallet.